thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 5. Stop the containers by cancelling the process in terminal window.

-### Redeploying changes to the code
+#### Re-deploying changes to the code

 Each time you make a change to any Python files run the command in step 2 - `docker-compose up --build`.
 This will rebuild the images incorporating any changes.

-### Monitoring tasks with Flower
+#### Monitoring tasks with Flower

 Flower is a web application for monitoring Celery tasks.
 In your web browser navigate to http://localhost:5555.

-Flower enables monitoring of task being excecuting by the worker including
+Flower provides monitoring of task executed by the worker.
+Failed tasks exception messages are captured for inspection.

-### Troubleshooting
+#### Troubleshooting

 The logs of each container can be inspected with the command: